zac-k/phaseimaging/README.md

 ### save_image

-Similar to `plot_image`, but saves the visualisation in an image format rather than plotting in on-screen.
+Similar to `plot_image`, but saves the visualisation in an image format rather than plotting it on-screen.

     save_image(image, output_path, limits=None)